apache/systemds/algorithms-regression.md

 ### Returns

-The matrix of predicted means (if the response is numerical) or probabilities (if the response is categorical), see “Description” subsection above for more information.
-Given Y, we return some statistics in CSV format as described in
+The matrix of predicted means (if the response is numerical) or probabilities (if the response is categorical), see Description subsection above for more information.
+Given `Y`, we return some statistics in CSV format as described in
 [**Table 13**](algorithms-regression.html#table13) and in the above text.